jonerrr/bus-map/README.md

-# Bus Map
+# Realtime NYCT Bus Map

-Map of all NYCT buses
+This data mainly comes from the <https://trainstat.us> API

+**Website is currently offline, will be back up soon**